artica/website/_posts/blog/2015-01-26-dmxController.markdown

 The main purpose of this app is to simplify the light design process and to connect all kinds of sensors to a DMX controlled light set.
 More about this in the near future.

-Meanwhile, you can download the app or if you are brave enough to mess with [MAX][1], the source code is available at our [Github][2] page.
-Instructions are available and in case you find it difficult to deal with, just drop us an email.
+Meanwhile, you can download the app or, if you are brave enough to mess with [MAX][1], the source code is available on our [Github][2] page.
+Instructions are included but if you find it too difficult to deal with, just drop us an e-mail.

 For the DMX interface we are using an [ENTTEC DMXUSBPRO][3].